TheThingsIndustries/lorawan-stack-docs/doc/content/reference/root-certificates/_index.md

 ## Minimal Certificate List for Common Installations

 This `.pem` file contains certificates used in standard {{% tts %}} deployments, and is small enough to fit on memory constrained devices such as Gateways.
+This list includes the following CA certificates:

+- ISRG Root X1
+- DST Root CA X3
+- Baltimore CyberTrust Root
+- Amazon Root CA 1, 2, 3 and 4
+- The Things Industries Root CA

 Download the minimal certificate list <a href="ca.pem" download>here</a>.